migan703/NightwatchAPICucumber/README.md

 # FormTestAutomation
 Automation of a new user's register in the Facebook's page.

-Using Nightwatch-Api, cucumber-js, cucumber-pretty and cucumber-html-reporter
+Using Nightwatch-Api, cucumber-js, POM, cucumber-pretty and cucumber-html-reporter

 Steps to replicate automated frontend testing: